Keerthudarshu/employeetracker/replit.md

 ## Overview

 This is a full-stack web application built for EduPrajna's daily reporting system.
-It allows employees to submit daily work reports and provides administrators with a dashboard to view, filter, and export report data.
+It allows employees to submit daily work reports and provides administrators with a comprehensive dashboard to view, filter, and export report data.
+The application now includes full employee management capabilities for administrators.
 The application uses a modern tech stack with React frontend, Express backend, PostgreSQL database, and shadcn/ui components.

 ## User Preferences